 DPC Summit presentations may be in one of the following session formats:

-Your submission will be reviewed using these criteria:
+Submissions will be reviewed using the following criteria:

 Accepted presentations will receive an email with instructions about how to proceed around March 5, 2021.
 Speakers will be given time to review the requirements and timeline, and to accept the invitation to participate as a speaker.
 If accepted, speakers will be required to supply the following information by the deadline, or their session slot will be forfeited:

 Proposals not accepted to present at the summit will be notified by March 31, 2021.